General Cancer Retreats

 - If you have been diagnosed with cancer and you are under the care of a health professional.

-- If you are able to walk short distances and provide your own transportation to Harmony Hill.
+- If you are able to walk short distances (or pivot transfer to a golf cart without assistance).

 - Because your companion is also welcome.